muhozag/myagents/README.md

 - Claude 3.5 Sonnet (`claude-3-5-sonnet-20240620`)
 - Mistral Small 3.1 (`mistral-small3.1:latest` via Ollama)

-This setup allows you to evaluate and compare the performance of different LLMs on the same question.
+The answers from each model are anonymously judged by Claude Sonnet 4.
+This makes it possible to evaluate and compare the performance of different LLMs on the same question.